fiorotto8/GASMON_P5/README.md

 ## Ensure the synchronization of the remote log directory
 Raw data are stored in `~/GasMon/Readout/logs/` on the remote machine.
 We use `rsync` to synchronize the local folder `All_data/logs`.
-The GasMon PC is not open to a direct connection outside CERN so a tunnel to a plus machine (or any PC on the CERN General Network is required)
+The GasMon PC is not open to a direct connection outside CERN so a tunnel to a lxplus machine (or any PC on the CERN General Network is required)
 ### Add on your machine's ~/.ssh/config
 ```
 Host lxplus